thewca/wca-regulations/wca-guidelines_2012.md

     - A1a4) [CORRESPONDING] If a competitor has accidentally been allowed to exceed the time limit, the time limit must be enforced retroactively, and the judge, competitor, and Delegate should be informed (see Regulation 1g2).
 Judges should always be aware of the time limit for a current attempt (which might depend on previous attempts, in the case of a cumulative time limit).
     - A1a5) [CORRESPONDING] Since it is only required that the original recorded time must be under the time limit, the final result for an attempt may be over the time limit after time penalties are applied.
   - A6b) [CORRESPONDING] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timers.

+## Article B: Blindfolded Solving

+    - B1b2) [SEPARATE] Blindfolds should be checked by the WCA Delegate before use in the competition.

 ## Article D: Solving With Feet